SWI-Prolog/packages-jpl/docs/JavaApiOverview.md

 Each instance of `org.jpl7.Compound` has a java.lang.String name and an array of `Term` arguments.
 For compatibility with SWI-Prolog version 7's extension [Compound terms with zero arguments](http://www.swi-prolog.org/pldoc/man?section=ext-compound-zero), the argument array can be of zero length.

-## Initializing and Terminating Prolog
+## Initializing and terminating Prolog

 Typically, this is automatic.